wazo-platform/wazo-doc/source/system/wazo-auth/wazo-auth.rst

-.. _xivo-auth:
+.. _wazo-auth:

 =========
-xivo-auth
+wazo-auth
 =========

-xivo-auth is a scalable, extendable and configurable authentication service.
+wazo-auth is a scalable, extendable and configurable authentication service.
-It uses an HTTP interface to emit tokens to users who can then use those tokens to identify and authenticate themselves with other services compatible with xivo-auth.
+It uses an HTTP interface to emit tokens to users who can then use those tokens to identify and authenticate themselves with other services compatible with wazo-auth.

 The HTTP API reference is at http://api.wazo.community.